 Full Face vs Modular Helmet: Which is Better?

-Full face or modular (flip-up) helmet - which should you buy?
-We compare safety, convenience, price, and use cases for UK riders.
+Full face or modular (flip-up) helmet — which should you buy?
+Safety, convenience, price, and use cases compared for UK and US riders.

 Obsessive researcher who reads every Reddit thread and expert review so you don't have to.
 Years of research behind every guide.